How to redesign life during COVID

 Shall I or shall I not travel during COVID-19?
 This is probably one of the most controversial topics on Social Media.
 I’m sure you have come across all different opinions and comments, from defensive to aggressive reactions.

-Now, I don’t want to get judgemental here, and I’m not surprised how people reacted at all.
+Now, I don’t want to get judgemental here, and I’m not surprised by how people reacted.
 In fact, there has been a huge division on all different aspects on how to cope with the pandemic to local political decisions, to implementing rules and restrictions, to the perennial question of wearing masks or not wearing masks.

 Back to travel.
 Shall we travel or not?

-While I cannot take sides here; I’m neutral: I feel that everyone has the right to travel, within reasons, but again you should take an informed and responsible decision whether or not to travel during COVID, I can highly recommend travelling alone even if you have never done it before, this may be the right opportunity to step out of your comfort zone and embrace the amazing world of solo travel.
+While I cannot take sides here, I’m neutral: I feel that everyone has the right to travel, within reasons, but again you should take an informed and responsible decision whether or not to travel during COVID.
+I can highly recommend travelling alone, even if you have never done it before, and this may be the right opportunity to step out of your comfort zone and embrace the amazing world of solo travel.

 Check this article to help you overcome fears and worries about travelling alone.

-While you may need to travel for various and personal reasons, from work to health and family issues, to leisure and free-time if you do, make sure you follow the local rules where you live and in the place you are travelling to.
+While you may need to travel for various personal reasons, from work to health and family issues, leisure and free-time if you do, make sure you follow the local rules where you live and in the place, you are travelling to.

 Also, weigh up the risks altogether vs the necessity of travel, and try to minimize the risk of putting yourself out to the infection as much as you can.
 And also protect others by taking all precautions.